A rich chocolate custard in a chocolate crust. Perfect for that friend (me) that can't keep their fingers away from chocolatey goodness.

 - 1 tablespoon warm water

-- In a medium bowl, sift cocoa powder, all-purpose flour, sugar, and salt.
-Add vegetable oil and smash into the flour with a rubber spatula until evenly distributed throughout the flour.
+To make crust, sift cocoa powder, all-purpose flour, sugar, and salt in a medium bowl.
+Add vegetable oil and mash into the flour with a rubber spatula until evenly distributed throughout the flour.
+Set aside.

 To make brown butter, add 4 ounces of unsalted butter to small skillet and melt over medium heat.
 It's easiest in a skillet with a pale bottom so you can clearly see when the butter is the nice amber color you need.
 After melting, the butter will begin to foam.
 Continue swirling the pan on occasion.
 After the foam has subsided, you'll see specks of brown at the bottom of the pan.
 Continue swirling the pan until the butter smells nutty and is a rich, amber color.
 Remove immediately from heat.
 Use a rubber spatula to add the browned butter (including the brown specks) to your flour mixture.
 Use the rubber spatula to combine the butter into the flour.